History of Fortnite in Timeline

 Fortnite

-March 2017: PlayerUnknown's Battlegrounds Release
+March 2017: PlayerUnknown's Battlegrounds release.

-July 2017: Paid Early Access Release
+July 2017: Paid Early Access Release of Fortnite

-August 2017: Save the World Player Milestone
+August 2017: Save the World Achieves One Million Players

-September 2017: Fortnite Battle Royale Release
+September 2017: Release of Fortnite Battle Royale as a Free Game

 2017: Early Access Release of Save the World and Battle Royale

-March 2018: Notable Streaming Event
+March 2018: Streaming Event Breaks Viewership Records

 By June 2018, just after the Nintendo Switch release, Fortnite Battle Royale had reached 125 million players.